 - Paid your tax directly to the IRS

 - Record of Federal Tax Liability was incomplete or illegible

 - Liability amounts you reports didn’t equal the next taxes for the tax period

-Wrap up calendar year 2020 and prepare to process payroll in 2021.
-Print and mail W-2s and 1099s to employees and contractors.
+Wrap up the calendar year 2021 and prepare to process payroll in 2022.
+Print and mail W-2s and 1099-misc forms to employees and contractors.